 More Holiday Information:

-Food is usually quite minimal for breakfast (tea, coffee, juice, rolls, cold meat etc), lunches are often taken at Eco-lodges in the bush which have water to attract birds and we can relax in the shade over a leisurely lunch, or perhaps at our hotel depending on our itinerary.
+Food is usually quite minimal for breakfast (tea, coffee, juice, rolls, cold meat etc), lunches are often taken at Eco-lodges in the bush which have water features to attract birds and we can relax in the shade over a leisurely lunch, or perhaps at our hotel depending on our itinerary.
 Evening meals are at local restaurants with a wide choice, and some at our hotel.
 Vegetarian and other diets are welcome.

 Walking is generally light/moderate.
 There may be some track and road walking over generally flat terrain, though generally an average level of fitness is required.
 We take advantage of the cooler mornings and late afternoons to see wildlife when it is most active, usually returning to our hotel in the early evening.